Fujifilm X-H1 vs Sony A7R III

 |Sony A9« »||Y||stereo||mono||Y||Y||micro||2.0||Y||Y||Y||Sony A9|

 |Sony A7S II« »||Y||stereo||mono||Y||Y||micro||2.0||Y||Y||-||Sony A7S II|

 |Sony A77« »||Y||stereo||mono||Y||-||mini||2.0||-||-||-||Sony A77|

 It is notable that the A7R III has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The X-H1 lacks such a headphone port.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the X-H1 and the A7R III are recent models that are part of the current product line-up.
-The A7R III replaced the earlier Sony A7R II, while the X-H1 does not have a direct predecessor.
+The X-H1 is a recent model that features in the current product line-up of Fujifilm.
+In contrast, the A7R III has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A7R III was succeeded by the Sony A7R IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.